 We have seen the increase in tourism and interest in Colombian culture boom in the last few years, but many artisans are still struggling to find outlets which pay them fairly for their work.
 In some cases, increase in demand and production has even driven the price of slow- made traditional crafts down, as cheaper and often synthetic replicas are being produced.

-For all of our artisan groups, their crafts are much more than a beautiful object or something to be sold, they are expressions of their cultural values and beliefs.
+For all of the artisan groups we work with, their crafts are much more than a beautiful object or something which provides them with income, they are expressions of their rich cultural identities - past and present and examples of their ancestral wisdom and skills.